-- Coronavirus Outbreak Risks.
-The 2019 novel coronavirus ("COVID-19") has meaningfully disrupted the global economy and markets.
-The global impact of COVID-19 has been evolving over the course of the pandemic and, at different points of time has, and may continue to have ongoing material adverse effects across many, if not all, aspects of the regional, national and global economy.
-The spread of COVID-19 among Merganser's personnel and its service providers would also significantly affect Merganser's ability to properly oversee the affairs of its clients (particularly to the extent such impacted personnel include key investment professionals or other members of senior management).
-The full long term effects, duration and costs of the COVID-19 pandemic are impossible to predict, and the circumstances surrounding the COVID-19 pandemic will continue to evolve. - Climate Change.
-Clients may acquire investments that are located in, or have operations in, areas that are subject to climate change.
-Any investments located in coastal regions may be affected by any future increases in sea levels or in the frequency or severity of hurricanes and tropical storms, whether such increases are caused by global climate changes or other factors.
-There may be significant physical effects of climate change that have the potential to have a material effect on the clients' investments.
+Climate Change: Clients may acquire investments that are located in, or have operations or customers in, areas that are subject to climate change.
+Any investments located in or with customers in coastal regions may be affected by any future increases in sea levels or in the frequency or severity of hurricanes and tropical storms, whether such increases are caused by global climate changes or other factors.
+There may be significant physical effects of climate change that have the potential to have a material impact on the clients' business and operations.
 Physical impacts of climate change may include increased storm intensity and severity of weather (e.g., floods or hurricanes), sea level rise, fires, and extreme and changing temperatures.
-As a result of these impacts from climate-related events, the clients' investments may be vulnerable to the following: risks of property damage to the clients' investments; indirect financial and operational impacts from disruptions to the operations of the clients' investments from severe weather; increased insurance premiums and deductibles or a decrease in the availability of coverage for investments in areas subject to severe weather; decreased net migration to areas in which investments are located, resulting in lower than expected demand for both investments and the products and services of the clients' investments; increased insurance claims and liabilities; increase in energy costs impacting operational returns; changes in the availability or guality of water, food or other natural resources on which the clients' business depends; decreased consumer demand for consumer products or services resulting from physical changes associated with climate change (e.g., warmer temperature or decreasing shoreline could reduce demand for residential and commercial properties previously viewed as desirable); incorrect long-term valuation of an equity investment due to changing conditions not previously anticipated at the time of the investment; and economic distributions arising from the foregoing. - Russian Invasion of Ukraine: An ongoing military conflict exists between Russia and Ukraine which has caused various disruptions to global financial systems, trade and transport, and food security in certain regions of the world, among other things.
-In response, the United States, United Kingdom and European Union have put in place global sanctions and other severe restrictions or prohibitions on the activities of individuals and businesses connected to Russia.
-Given the ongoing and evolving nature of the conflict and its ongoing escalation (such as Russia's decision to place its nuclear forces on high alert, its potential involvement in the conflict between Israel and Hamas, its recent suspension of its participation in its last nuclear arms treaty, and the possibility of significant cyberwarfare against military and civilian targets globally), it is difficult to predict the conflict's ultimate impact on global economic and market conditions, and, as a result, the situation presents material uncertainty and risk with respect to Merganser's clients' investments, and their ability to achieve their investment objectives.
-Given the involvement of the broader international community in the conflict, including via the supply of weapons to Ukraine and China's role in proposing various ceasefires, there remains a risk of spread of the conflict beyond Eastern Europe.
+As a result of these impacts from climate-related events, the clients' investments may be vulnerable to the following: risks of property damage to the clients' investments; indirect financial and operational impacts from disruptions to the operations of the clients' investments from severe weather: increased insurance premiums and deductibles or a decrease in the availability of coverage for investments in areas subject to severe weather; decreased net migration to areas in which investments are located, resulting in lower than expected demand for both investments and the products and services of the clients' investments; increased insurance claims and liabilities; increase in energy costs impacting operational returns; changes in the availability or quality of water, food or other natural resources on which the clients' business depends; decreased consumer demand for consumer products or services resulting from physical changes associated with climate change (e.g., warmer temperature or decreasing shoreline could reduce demand for residential and commercial properties previously viewed as desirable); incorrect longterm valuation of an equity investment due to changing conditions not previously anticipated at the time of the investment; and economic distributions arising from the foregoing.